pikasTech/pikadoc-en/docs/source/沁恒 RISC-V 模块开发实战.md

 4. Support interactive operation

-PikaScript does not depend on the file system, it can run as long as a string is passed in, so as long as you make a serial port driver that supports string reading, you can support interactive running!
+PikaPython does not depend on the file system, it can run as long as a string is passed in, so as long as you make a serial port driver that supports string reading, you can support interactive running!
 The following is the driver code that supports interactive operation in this project.

 ![](assets/1638495382112-7d45db4b-c1d5-4573-a06e-7b72140a3abf.webp)